 - Misrepresenting oneself as a Chatham University affiliate at an on or off campus event to falsely solicit services.
 This includes but is not limited to obtaining funds for a service project or a student organization fundraiser and using the funds for personal use.

 - Aiding and Abetting.
 Helping, procuring, or encouraging another person to engage in a violation of any offense.

-The purpose of listing and publishing disciplinary regulations is to give students general notice of prohibited behavior.
+The purpose of listing and publishing Conduct for which students are subject to Student Honor Code sanctions is to give students a general notice of prohibited conduct.
 However this is not meant to be an inclusive list of Honor Code violations as it is a violation to fail to comply with any University regulation.